Giant pumpkin displays, heart-thumping rides, show bags and cute farm animals: the Royal Easter Show is an iconic Sydney experience.

 If you’ve pre-purchased a ShowLink ticket, your train or bus ride to Olympic Park is free.

 You can also catch a train to Lidcombe Station then head to the Platform Zero for a direct service to Olympic Park, running every 10 minutes until midnight.

-There are a mind-boggling number of ticket deals so check for the latest information on tickets before you go.
+There are actually a mind-boggling number of ticket deals so check for the latest information before you go.
 There can also be administration and delivery fees, depending on how the tickets are purchased.

-Purchasing tickets at the venue is the most expensive option.
+Purchasing tickets at the gate is the most expensive option.

 You can also save money by visiting the Show after 4pm.
 A child ShowLink Twilight ticket now costs just $10, and still gives you five hours of sideshow fun before closing.